sriyogesh94/dcos-docs/1.9/administration/installing/custom/advanced.md

 **Important:** Changes to `/opt/mesosphere` are unsupported.
 They can lead to unpredictable behavior in DC/OS and prevent upgrades.

-## Prerequisite
+## Prerequisites
-Your environment must have all of the [system requirements](/docs/1.9/administration/installing/custom/system-requirements/) configured before proceeding.
+Your cluster must meet the software and hardware [requirements](/docs/1.9/administration/installing/custom/system-requirements/).

 # Configure your cluster